wwwwoww7/TeamProject/README.md

 # TeamProject

-Our Web page and application is Online Lecture Platform.
+Our Web page and application are Online Lecture Platform.

 on the project in the Education in Korea Software Industry Association, ....